waldhacker/ext-hcaptcha/README.md

 hCaptcha is configured with a default key to make the setup as easy as possible.
 It is recommended to create a custom account for your site with hCaptcha and add your own keys.

+- Install the extension and activate it
+- Include the static template in TypoScript
+- Add a `hCaptcha` element to a form

 ### TypoScript Constants

 Set the following constants if you are using your own account: